 How do I find the trolls?

 Aullwood's trolls and nest are located at multiple sites throughout Aullwood's nature sanctuary and farm.
 For more details, see Aullwood's trail map.
 There are many different routes that can be taken to access the exhibition sites, but the 1.3 mile Troll Trail is an optimal route for seeing them all.
 (If you are uncomfortable using the Wiles Creek crossing, simply turn left or right on the paved trail to take a short detour using one of our bridges.
 The trail will bring you around on the other side of the creek so you can continue your troll hunt.)
-We suggest that you wear sturdy shoes or boots and dress appropriately for the weather.
+We suggest that you wear sturdy shoes or boots that can get muddy, and dress appropriately for the weather.

 Are the trolls accessible?